ZacharieGuibert/AI-introduction/README.md

-# AI-introductio
+# AI-introduction
+A comprehensive introduction to AI
+1. How does the machine learn?
+Learning process and challenges
+2. ML paradigms - Illustration of the three learning types with applied examples on financial markets
-A comprehensive introduction to AI applied to financial markets, 1) how does the machine learn, 2), from learning to Gen AI
+3. From learning to deep learning to Gen AI